Talkala logo

 Calling banks, customer support, and institutional lines

-• Separate rates: landlines and mobiles on the +234 route are priced differently
+• Separate rates: landlines and mobiles on the +234 route can be priced differently

 • Best first check: desk lines usually lean landline, direct personal numbers usually lean mobile